amiralito/PERU/02_Search_for_PK_and_LRR_containing_proteins.md

+# Part two - Search for PK and LRR containing proteins

 After compiling the protein database, extract the LRR-RK using the following steps:

 1. Search for proteins containing PK domain using *hmmsearch* and PF00069.hmm